 Supported Employment Project

-This project will also focus on delivering disability awareness training for all employers and their staff who sign up to the Supported Employment Project.
+This project will also focus on delivering disability awareness training to employers and their staff who engage with our WorkAbility Team.

 Project Goals